 Alan Lau (Arts Editor) is a grocer, artist, and poet.
 He served the Asian American arts community as the IE Arts Editor for over 30 years.
 He ‘s a published poet and author and is the editor of the nation’s most comprehensive Asian Pacific American book review, the Pacific Reader.
 His work has appeared in numerous anthologies and national and international shows.

 Lexi Potter (Advertising Manager) lived in Seattle for 18 years before moving to New Zealand for college.
 Lexi has a BA in Anthropology with first class honors from the University of Auckland.
 She is passionate about Seattle’s International District and the APIA community.
 In addition to managing advertising at the International Examiner, Lexi frequently volunteers with 21 Progress, ICHS, SCIDpda, CIDBIA, and other neighborhood organizations to promote the development and support the well being of the community.
 Lexi also organized the largest Dessert Dash in the IE’s history for the 2015 Community Voice Awards.

 Ellen Suzuki (Business Manager) has contributed as the IE Business Manager for over 17 years.
 She has two granddaughters she loves very much, loves to garden, cook and bake delicious goodies.

-Ryan Catabay (Creative Director and Lead Graphic Designer)
+Ryan Catabay (Creative Director)